TainanNeves/HEartLab_Workflow/README.md

    - In the "Estimation Calculation" section, set the initial and final times for the original recording to be estimated.
    - In the "Plot" sections, adjust the instants for plotting the results.

+4. Statistical analysis
+ - Navigate to the "04 - statistical_analysis" folder.
+ - Open the "ecgi_meas_analysis.m" file.
+ - Load all necessary data for estimation:
+   - Electrical signals
+   - Estimated signals
+   - MEAs electrodes indices (mapping vertices on the 3D geometry to MEAs electrodes positions)

 # Individual tasks
 - Tainan